ailyntang/sudoku-v1/README.md

 Implementation options:
 * MVP: Enter in the puzzle manually

 * Gold standard: OCR / image recognition reader.
 That way a user could upload a photo of a partially finished sudoku puzzle from my photo library.
+Look into [Apple's VisionKit library.](https://developer.apple.com/videos/play/wwdc2019/234/)

 **As a user who is stuck on a puzzle**